devatiq/abcbiz-addons/readme.txt

 - My Account
 - Product BreadCrumb

-==Why Choose PrimeKit Addons?==
+==Why Choose ABCBiz Addons?==
-With **[PrimeKit Addons](https://primekitaddons.com/)**, you’ll access a treasure trove of design options, enhancing your creativity and saving time.
+With **[ABCBiz Addons](https://abcbizaddons.com/)**, you’ll access a treasure trove of design options, enhancing your creativity and saving time.
 Our widgets are feature-rich, user-friendly, and regularly updated to ensure compatibility with the latest WordPress and Elementor versions.
 Plus, our dedicated support team is always ready to assist you with any queries or issues.
-Elevate your web design experience and unlock boundless possibilities with **PrimeKit Addons**.
+Elevate your web design experience and unlock boundless possibilities with **ABCBiz Addons**.

 == Frequently Asked Questions ==